 About this course

-In this joint honours course you’ll study questions that have challenged great thinkers for centuries but are still relevant today.
+On this BA Philosophy, Ethics and Religion degree you’ll study questions that have challenged great thinkers for centuries but are still relevant today.
 Learn about ethical issues and belief systems in disciplines like anthropology, archaeology, history and politics.
 You’ll gain a grounding in philosophical and critical thought, and follow your own interests in optional modules.

 This degree will give you an excellent education in philosophy, ethics and religion.
 In your degree you can: